 While you should not think the worst when you know someone you love is using PCP, you should be aware of how quickly their high can progress.
 Some people will sit down and sleep, but other people will drive, walk down the street, or confront others.
 These situations could cause injuries, and the drug could stay in their system for quite some time.

 PCP is a very serious illegal drug that some people may start using when less powerful drugs no longer work for them.
 While this is not a hard and fast rule, you should know that a drug like Angel Dust is out there, and people might seek it out because they have heard of how intense the high can be.

 Is PCP Addictive?

 Sadly, PCP is highly addictive.
 You will feel a strong craving or urge to use this drug because your body is dependent on it.
-You almost cannot stop it, and that is why you need help from a residential drug rehab program that will allow you to detox safely, learn to live without the drug, or even use medication-assisted healthcare to get healthy again.
+You almost cannot stop it, and that is why you need help from a residential drug rehab program that will allow you to recover safely, learn to live without the drug, or even use medication-assisted healthcare to get healthy again.